freqtrade/freqtrade/docs/strategy-advanced.md

 Both attributes and methods may be overridden, altering behavior of the original strategy in a way you need.

+While keeping the subclass in the same file is technically possible, it can lead to some problems with hyperopt parameter files.

 !!!
 Note "Parent-strategy in different files"
     If you have the parent-strategy in a different file, you can still import the strategy.
     Assuming `myawesomestrategy.py` is the filename, and `MyAwesomeStrategy` the strategy you need to import:

     ``` python
-    from myawesomestrategy import MyAwesomeStrategy
     ```

-    This is the recommended way to derive strategies to avoid problems with hyperopt parameter files.

 ## Embedding Strategies